WHS

 We are proud to be part of developing wellbeing education in Aotearoa, New Zealand.
 With the implementation of our schoolwide Wellbeing Programme across our school we believe we can move student wellbeing to a new level and equip our rangatahi with the skills and strength to confront and conquer the many challenges they will face in their futures.

-To find out more about our Wellbeing Programme at Wakatipu High School or if you have any questions or potential opportunities to support our journey please contact Ryan Gilbertson.
+To find out more about our Wellbeing Programme at Wakatipu High School or if you have any questions or potential opportunities to support our journey please contact Sarah Hill.

 Picture